bernd-wechner/django-model-privacy-mixin/README.md

 ### The Internals

 This isn't a big MixIn, it's all in `__init__.py`.
-But to be clear the mixin overrides the model's `from_db`method, calling the original method then testing the visibility rules, making and substitutes needed and returning the result.
-Importantly
+But to be clear the MixIn overrides the model's `from_db`method, calling the original method then testing the visibility rules, making and substitutes needed and returning the result.
+It is intentionally implemented at this low level to minimise risks of data leakage.
+That is, your whole Django site will not see the hidden fields, you can't accidentally display somewhere, any time Django fetches the data for this model from the database, this MixIn will already have hidden anything that needs hiding.

 ### Forms - [DANGER Will Robinson DANGER](https://www.youtube.com/watch?v=RG0ochx16Dg)

-A side effect of simply replacing fields is that if a user has the right to edit the obect and save it, then they will see some with the content `PrivacyMixIn.HIDDEN`.
-If they save that of course you're letting people from whome data is hidden overwrite it in the database!
-Big NO NO.
+A side effect of simply replacing fields is that if a user has the right to edit the object and save it, then they will see some with the content as `PrivacyMixIn.HIDDEN`.
+If they save that of course you're letting people from whom data is hidden overwrite it in the database!
+A **big** NO NO.

-The MixIn thus provides on the model instances a method `fields_for_model()`.
+The MixIn thus provides, on the model instances, a method `fields_for_model()`.
 There are a number of ways you can create forms in Django of course and so it's up to you restrict users form views to the filtered `fields_for_model()`.
-To illustrat one simple example we take from the documentation for the standard [UpdateView](https://docs.djangoproject.com/en/3.2/ref/class-based-views/generic-editing/#updateview):
+To illustrate, one simple example, we take(from the documentation for the standard [UpdateView](https://docs.djangoproject.com/en/3.2/ref/class-based-views/generic-editing/#updateview):

 ```Python
 from django.views.generic.edit import UpdateView